tibetiroka/project-MCM/src/main/resources/extract/README.md

    - `linux64-java` (the `java` file from the Linux/x64 release of OpenJDK 16.0.1 General-Availability Release)

-   - `osx-java` (the `java` file from the macOs/x64 release of OpenJDK 16.0.1 General-Availability Release)
+   - `osx-java` (the `java` file from the macOS/x64 release of OpenJDK 16.0.1 General-Availability Release)

    The data of these files have not been modified, and we are not claiming any rights for them.

 2. Contents of the [lib](https://github.com/DartProductions/project-MCM/tree/engine-dev/src/main/resources/extract/lib)
    folder

-   These files belong to other projects we used during the devolopment of this game.
+   These files belong to other projects we used during the development of this game.
 Please check the license of [JInput](https://jinput.github.io/jinput/) for the license used for these files.

    We are distributing these files under their original license.
-They are unmodified and we are not claiming and rights to them.
+They are unmodified, and we are not claiming and rights to them.

 # Contributing

-As a free and open-spource game, McLeod Massacre was created by the fan community, and we are hoping to keep it that way.
+As a free and open-source game, McLeod Massacre was created by the fan community, and we are hoping to keep it that way.
 You are allowed to create your own extensions that can make it into this game after they complete the review process.